OpenScienceLabs/opensciencelabs.github.io/pages/blog/call-for-interns/index.md

 The Open Science Labs (OSL) has announced its Internship and Learning Program for the first cycle of 2024, in collaboration with The GRAPH Network.
 The program offers opportunities for mentors and student/collaborators, although it is unpaid.
 Project proposals must be open source, have a Code of Conduct, define clear tasks for interns, and have at least one mentor.

-## Roles and Collaboration:
+## Collaboration:
 ---

-* **Mentors:** To submit a project, individuals need to be core contributors or obtain approval from project core members.
-Project proposals must adhere to open source principles, include a Code of Conduct, and outline tasks for interns.
-The application process involves submitting a list of proposal plans, detailing minimum requirements and utilizing a template for clarity.

-* **Students/Collaborators:** Open to all interested in contributing to open source projects,  *applicants must be at least 18 years old.* Each project sets specific criteria, and a minimum weekly commitment of 20 hours is required.
-The internship cycle spans three months and may be extended by mutual agreement.
-Applications open on January 5, 2024, with the project list shared on OSL Discord, LinkedIn, and Twitter.
+Open to all individuals eager to contribute to open source projects, applicants must be at least 18 years old.
+Each project defines specific criteria and establishes a minimum time commitment for participants.
+The internship cycle spans three months and can be extended through mutual agreement.

-## Recommendations for Internship Program Candidates:
+## Initial Guidelines for Internship Program Candidates:
 ---

-* **Project Engagement:** Candidates are advised to explore project options, contact mentors, and contribute before applying.
-Familiarity with Git, joining the OSL Discord, and participating in study groups are emphasized.
-* **Technical Preparation:** Candidates should focus on accessible issues, such as documentation updates and bug fixes, before applying.
+Candidates are encouraged to thoroughly explore project options aligning with their skills and interests.
+This involves a careful review of project ideas and documentation.

+Once a candidate identifies a preferred project, they should initiate contact with the mentor via email.
+The email should include:
+* Personal Introduction
+* Curriculum Vitae
+* The project name
+* Detailed explanation of the project idea
+* Motivation for wanting to collaborate on that specific project.

+Additionally, candidates must confirm their availability for the entire 3-month duration of the project.

+Upon mentor acceptance, candidates will be assigned preliminary tasks, such as documentation updates and bug fixes.
+This step enables the mentor to assess the candidate's capability to handle the project tasks effectively.

+Successful completion of these initial assignments will prompt the mentor to guide the candidate in applying for the Open Science Labs Internship Program through the provided LINK.

+Candidates are reminded of the importance of having prior knowledge of Git.
+Additionally, candidates should join the OSL Discord to stay updated on announcements related to the Internship Program.

+Recognizing the value of skill enhancement, Open Science Labs organizes study groups that candidates are encouraged to participate in, further refining their abilities.

 ### Additional Information for Candidates:

 * **First Contact Information:** In their initial contact, candidates should provide the following information:
     * Curriculum Vitae
     * The name of the project and the desired project idea

-## Applicaction Process:
----

-* **How to Apply:** After gaining mentor approval, candidates can apply through the provided link.
-Communication channels vary between mentors and students, with official OSL communication through Discord.

 ## Guidelines for Approved Interns:
 ---